julianthome/joanaudit/README.md

 ## Exclusions and Irrelevant functions

 Exclusion rules are useful for improving scalability by reducing the SDG construction time.
-The following code snippet illustrates a sample configuration for excluding three packages from the SDG build process.
+The following snippet illustrates a sample configuration for excluding three packages from the SDG build process.

 ``` json